nathanmcnulty/M365-Learning/Groups/GetGroup.md

 ## Az Powershell Module

-This gives you the option to get groups by GroupPrincipalName, DisplayName, Mail, and a quasi-filter of StartsWith
+This gives you the option to get groups by ObjectId, DisplayNameStartsWith, or DisplayName

 Get-AzADGroup Docs:
 <https://docs.microsoft.com/en-us/powershell/module/az.resources/get-azadgroup?view=azps-6.2.1>